Kotlin/dokka/docs/topics/formats/dokka-html.md

 Dokka provides the ability to modify [FreeMarker](https://freemarker.apache.org/) templates used for generating documentation pages.

-You can change the header completely, add your own banners/menus/search, load analytics, change body styling and so on.
+You can change the header completely, add your own banners/menus/search, load analytics, change body styling, and so on.

 Dokka uses the following templates: